All Products

 Prerequisites

-A RAM user for task development must be added to the workspace and granted either the Developer or Workspace Administrator role.
-The Workspace Administrator role has extensive permissions.
-Grant this role with caution.
+The RAM user you use for task development must be added to the workspace and granted the Developer or Workspace Administrator role.
+The Workspace Administrator role grants extensive permissions, so assign it with caution.
 For more information about adding members and granting permissions, see Add members to a workspace.

-• Ensure that the data source can connect to the serverless resource group.
+• Ensure that the serverless resource group for the data source has network connectivity.
 For more information, see Network connectivity solutions.

-• Ensure that the data source is created using a Java Database Connectivity (JDBC) connection string.
-For more information, see Data source management.
+• Ensure that the data source is created using a JDBC connection string.
+For more information, see Data Source Management.

-• Ensure that the data source is suitable for creating database nodes.
+• Ensure that the data source supports creating database nodes.
 For more information, see Supported data sources.

-1. After you create a database node, you can configure it for development.
+1. After you create a database node, you can start developing it.

 1. Select a data source.

-From the Select Data Source drop-down list, click image to open the data source selection dialog box.
-In the dialog box, select the data source for your task.
-If the required data source is not available, click Add Data Source to add it.image
+In the Select Data Source drop-down list, click image to open the dialog box.
+In the dialog box, select the data source that you want to use for task development.
+If the data source you need is not available, click Add Data Source to add it.image

 Note

-• In a standard mode workspace, only data sources configured for both the development and production environments are displayed.
+• In a workspace in Standard mode, the list displays only data sources that are configured for both the development and production environments.

-• Database nodes support development only with data sources created using a connection string.
+• Database nodes support only data sources created using a JDBC connection string.

-In the SQL editor, write SQL statements to create your task.
-The following code shows an example of a simple query SQL statement.
+In the SQL editor, write SQL statements for your task.
+The following code provides a simple query example.

 SELECT '${var}'; --Configure a placeholder parameter.